B-1 Temporary Business Visa

 - Attend international business conferences and meetings held in the U.S.

-- Purchase materials and goods that will be used in other international business
+- Purchase materials and goods that will be used in other international business or commerce

 - Settle an estate

 - Negotiate contracts and leases for many different legal matters